Skip to Main Content

-CommonSpirit Health Joins 38 Health Systems to Declare: Racism Is a Public Health Crisis
+CommonSpirit and 38 Health Systems Declare Racism a Health Crisis

 Chicago (Sept.
 27, 2020) – CommonSpirit Health, a nonprofit health system operating in 21 states, has signed on to the “Racism is a Public Health Crisis” statement in a commitment to take concrete action to address the impact of structural racism in our communities.
 The statement was published by the Healthcare Anchor Network, a national collaboration of leading health care systems.